-VMunity Enterprise - Asset Assurance and Risk Management Platform
+VMunity Enterprise - Global Asset Assurance and Risk Management Platform

 The Vir2us VMunity Enterprise Platform provides the technology required to protect network endpoints through Nano-isolation and a multidimensional COS matrix.
 This Platform delivers a secure computing ecosystem by employing the following features:

 Secure sealed Ring 0 Hypervisor inaccessible to attackers

 Virtual isolated computing environments